SuperNova Three Channel Installation, 36 x 8 feet immersive wall, 6×8 feet hanging structure, blue LED panel lights.

 In the video, Oreo believes she should win because of her race cards when Mira says “she can pass” it suggests that based on her whiteness, she is already favoured and it also references drag culture and “passing.”
 Notions of passing, authenticity, racial purity and the Iranian nationalist Aryan race discourse, are explored through this character.

 Fatimeh sings a song in Pahlavi, that is, Middle Persian without any Arabic and French loan words.
 I wrote the song and it was translated by Professor.
 Miguel Angel Andres-Toledo, an Avesta and Pahlavi linguist and professor from the University of Toronto.
 Pahlavi is incomprehensible to the contemporary Persian speaker and only ten scholars in the world comprehend Pahlavi.
 It is as intelligible as Beowulf to the contemporary English speaker.
 Many Iranian purists believe that contemporary Farsi has been spoiled and tainted with borrowed Arabic and French terms.
 Therefore, Fatimeh’s performance critiques both Iranian nationalists and western neo-orientalist tendencies that position the other/self as exotic.

-Further, I am interested in exploring ethnofuturism because it presents the future as a site to deconstruct and reconstruct history.
+Moreover, I am interested in exploring ethnofuturism because it presents the future as a site to deconstruct and reconstruct history.
 In SuperNova, the audience are ethnic aliens that wear hijabs and ululate.
-I attempt to challenge the euro-centric cultural gaze that represents eastern subjects as frozen in time, seemingly untouched by modernity.
-Thus, the ululation and hijabs situates this eastern audience in the future.
+I attempt to challenge the euro-centric cultural gaze that represents eastern subjects as stagnant and frozen in time, supposedly untouched by modernity.
+Thus, the ululation and hijab situate the eastern audience in the future.

 Please contact Rah or Vtape to access preview site: